Check in with Belmont Abbey College's admissions department for any important information, including application fees.

 Belmont Abbey College has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.
+Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 Wondering what factors are considered by Belmont Abbey College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.